 Dr Kate Wylie is a GP who is passionate about climate action to improve health.

-Based in Adelaide, Dr Wylie is a board member of Doctors for the Environment Australia and chairs the RACGP’s Climate and Environmental Special Interest Group.
+Based in Adelaide, Dr Wylie is the chair of Doctors for the Environment Australia and chairs the RACGP’s Climate and Environmental Special Interest Group.
 She has founded Climate Medicine, an advocacy project whereby she presents to community groups on the health effects of climate change.